QuanEstimation/group/src/index.md

 ---

-## Foundations of quantum mechanics
+## Foundations of Quantum Mechanics

 (1) Quantum speed limits. ​​

-(2) Quantum correlation, including the criteria, witness and the dynamical behavior of entanglement and quantum discord.
+(2) Quantum correlation, including the criteria, witness, and the dynamical behavior of entanglement and quantum discord.

 (3) Spin squeezing.